jse41/lab5_package/README.md

 <h1>General Comments</h1>
 Even though this is lab5, some of the files are still named lab4 as I worked directly off of the previous lab files without creating a new folder.
 In the future I will try to avoid doing that to keep things consistent.
 Also, you may have to create a folder called lab4_package to store this package if you want to run it easier by using: <br>
 <code>roslaunch lab4_package launch_file.launch</code><br>
 instead of going directly to the end directory to launch the files.
 I included how to launch the simulator from within the launch directory just in case.
 In the future I will include the lab package folder itself on github.
-I didn't include the rosbags or the maps as they are somewhat confidential. <br>
+I didn't include the rosbags or the maps as they are somewhat confidential. <br> <br>
 I left some irrelevant files in the urdf folder such as robot.xml and robot.bak as they were mostly leftover from the last lab.
 In the launch folder there is also a file called launch_file that isn't used in the lab, but that was the original code provided.
 The code that is used in my package is launch_file.launch.
 I didn't delete these files yet as I don't want any issues when pushing my files to github but they may be deleted as the deadline nears.<br><br>

 <h1>Launch Instruction</h1>